edulinq/autograder-server/docs/tutorials/create-a-course.md

 # Tutorial: Creating a Course

-TEST -- my-autograder-server-prebuilt

-TODO
-In this tutorial ...
-Start from no knowledge of the autograder.
-Will run using Docker.
-Will create a course and assignment from scratch.
+In this tutorial we are going to build a simple course and assignment for the autograder.

-Requirements:
- - Edit files.
+This tutorial assumes no prior knowledge about the autograder, but general knowledge about programming and basic tools.

+Specific requirements for this tutorial:
+ - An ability to edit text files using your editor of choice.
-   - Most config files are [JSON](https://en.wikipedia.org/wiki/JSON).
+   - Most config files in this tutorial (and the autograder) are [JSON](https://en.wikipedia.org/wiki/JSON).
- - Docker (for both running the server and graders).
-   - For non-Docker usage, see the:
-     - Readme for running the server without Docker (TODO)
-     - Readme for running graders without Docker (TODO)
+ - An installed Docker instance that can be used without additional authentication.
- - Python (for scripts)
+ - Python (>= 3.8) installed on your machine.
- - POSIX System (e.g., Linux, BSD, Mac, WSL (Windows))
+ - A POSIX System (e.g., Linux, BSD, Mac, WSL (Windows)).

 ## Running Autograder Commands

 In this tutorial, we will be interacting with the autograder using a prebuilt Docker image to access admin commands for the autograder.
 Specifically, we will be using a Python script to run a Docker container to run autograder commands (Python Script -> Docker Container -> Autograder Commands).
-This may seem a bit confusion, but it allows you (the reader) to get started with the autograder without needing to compile anything.
+This may seem a bit confusing, but it allows you (the reader) to get started with the autograder without needing to compile anything.
 We do require both Python (>= 3.8) and Docker to be installed.

-The Docker script we are using will set various options automatically.
+The Docker script we are using will set various options automatically, but these can be overwritten if necessary.
 To learn more about this script, see this [project's Docker documentation](../docker.md) or use the `--help` flag:
 ```sh
 ./docker/run-docker-server.py --help
 ```

 Note that all commands should be run from this project/repository's root directory (the one with [README.md](../../README.md) in it).

 This script (`./docker/run-docker-server.py`) is useful for running any command in [the cmd directory](../../cmd) inside a docker container.
-We refer to any executable in this directory a "CMD", and they are usually used as admin autograder commands.
+We refer to any executable in this directory a "CMD" or "command", and they are usually used as admin autograder commands.
-The autograder (including these CMDs) are written in the [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)).
 For example, you can check the version of your server using the [version CMD](../../cmd/version/main.go):
 ```sh
 ./docker/run-docker-server.py version
 ```

+The autograder (including these CMDs) are written in the [Go programming language](https://en.wikipedia.org/wiki/Go_(programming_language)).

 Although we will be using the CMDs to interact with the autograder in this tutorial, most regular users will interact with the autograder via the [Python API](https://github.com/eriq-augustine/autograder-py)